 How Zelensky and Putin are using online media in the war for Ukraine

-How Zelensky and Putin are using online media in the war for Ukraine5 min read .
-Updated: 28 Feb 2022, 06:31 PM IST

 Ukraine’s president takes to social media to rally global support, as the Kremlin restricts news and social media in Russia